shopsys/shopsys/docs/contributing/guidelines-for-phing-targets.md

 ## Naming conventions

-Names of targets should be in lower-case, using a dash (`-`) as a word separator.
+Names of targets should be in lowercase, using a dash (`-`) as a word separator.

-Names of properties should be also in lower-case, using a dot (`.`) to separate levels of hierarchy and a dash (`-`) as a word separator.
+Property names should also be in lowercase, using a dot (`.`) to separate levels of hierarchy and a dash (`-`) as a word separator.

 When naming targets, it's usually best to start with a general subject and then mention the action (typically a verb) so that related commands are next to each other.
 For example, a phing target used to generate DB migrations is named `db-migrations-generate`.
-It's similar to naming Symfony commands where you also start with a more general namespace (eg. `shopsys:migrations:generate`).
+It's similar to naming Symfony commands, where you also start with a more general namespace (e.g., `shopsys:migrations:generate`).

-When a target enforces some application environment, it should have the environment as a prefix (eg. `test-db-create` or `prod-warmup`).
+When a target enforces some application environment, it should have the environment as a prefix (e.g., `test-db-create` or `prod-warmup`).
 Targets without such prefix should use the current environment.

 ## Dependent phing targets vs. phingcall

-There are two ways how to combine phing targets together: using `depends="..."` attribute or the `<phingcall .../>` task.
+There are two ways to combine phing targets together: using `depends="..."` attribute or the `<phingcall .../>` task.

 You can set a dependency between targets using the `depends` property like this: